GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation.typ

 ====== Definition

 When considering a pair of microphones, it becomes possible to define interaural features.
-Those quantities and techniques have been introduced in the context of understanding and modelling binaural hearing.
+Those quantities and techniques have been introduced in the context of understanding and modeling binaural hearing.

 Let us assume a setting with a single speech source outputting the input signal $s(t)$ and a binaural microphone array.
 The signal received by the left and right microphones can be expressed as: